JochenFM/MS3_VideoLibrary/TESTING.md

 In response to the [W3C - HTML](https://validator.w3.org/) errors shown:

 - that the frameborder attribute on the iframe is obsolete, I removed it entirely,
-- closed a number of < divs > properly.
+- that I had a number of stray end tags, closed a number of < divs > properly.

+I was unable to solve the "duplicate ID" error, however, referring to the modal structures across the templates, as I needed both btn-flat classes but styled differently.
+As these are Materialize Css classes, I could not remove them without messing up the button structure, so the only solution I saw was to use an id selector on one of them.

 Validation by URL input now returns: